 Rather than gathering anecdotal evidence and looking at asking prices for similar homes in the area, the best way to assess the value of your property is to research the actual selling prices of homes in the immediate vicinity.
 Zoopla property value refers to the recorded selling price – and not the asking price.

 Property valuations – a scientific approach

-Although there is no definitive way to precisely assess the true value of a property, a reasonably accurate property value estimate can be reached by taking a more scientific approach to the one most estate agents take.
+Although there is no definitive way to assess the actual value precisely, a reasonably accurate property value estimate can be reached by taking a more scientific approach to the one most estate agents take.

-You now need to consider what has happened in your local market during the five months since that house sold on your street.
-Imagine you look up house price growth on The Land Registry website, and you see that estimated house price growth in your town during that last five months stands at five percent.
-You should add five percent to the figure you have already calculated, giving you a valuation of £362,880.
+It would be best if you now considered what has happened in your local market during the five months since that house sold on your street.
+Imagine you look up house price growth on The Land Registry website, and you see that estimated house price growth in your town during the last five months stands at five per cent.
+You should add five per cent to the figure you have already calculated, giving you a valuation of £362,880.

-But before you can settle on a scientifically calculated property valuation, you need to take the current condition of your property into consideration.
-Imagine you’ve had a good look at the house down the road that sold five months ago, and you noticed that there were several issues with the property’s windows, roof and brickwork.
-Because your home is in pristine condition, you should add a further 10 percent to its value, giving you a final valuation of £399,168.
+But before you can settle on a scientifically calculated property valuation, you need to consider the current condition of your property.
+For example, imagine you’ve had a good look at the house down the road that sold five months ago, and you noticed that there were several issues with the property’s windows, roof and brickwork.
+Because your home is in pristine condition, you should add a further 10 per cent to its value, giving you a final valuation of £399,168.